-Through the journey, I realized how smaller than small I am, yet so privileged to be to part of a such a spectacle.
+Through the journey, I realized how smaller than small I am, yet so privileged to be part of such a spectacle.
 In this post, I refrain from rambling, for I’m not only feeling lazy but also feeling very lazy.
-Besides, a picture is worth a thousand words and I have fourteen thousand words to show.
+Besides, a picture is worth a thousand words and I have sixteen thousand words to show.
 I found all these beautiful animals while traveling without actually planning to find them.

 Here’s what I found wildlife watching: